Mike Duncan (podcaster): Influence

-Benjamin Wittes directly modelled the introduction to the Lawfare Podcast on The History of Rome.
-Robin Pierson's podcast The History of Byzantium was explicitly modelled after The History of Rome in style, length and quality and was intended by Pierson to act as a sort of sequel to it.
+Benjamin Wittes directly modeled the introduction to the Lawfare Podcast on The History of Rome.
+Robin Pierson's podcast The History of Byzantium was explicitly modeled after The History of Rome in style, length and quality and was intended by Pierson to act as a sort of sequel to it.
 Similarly, Peter Adamson mentioned Duncan as one of the reasons he started his History of Philosophy Without Any Gaps podcast.
-Rian Johnson was listening to the History of Rome podcast as he was writing the script for Star Wars: The Last Jedi.
+Rian Johnson listened to The History of Rome podcast as he was writing the script for Star Wars: The Last Jedi.
 In a Wall Street Journal article Johnson states: "The stories have a lot of similarities.
 They're about family dynamics and family politics.
 They're about war and the mechanisms of war.
 You've got characters like Nero who are these insane, larger-than-life, operatic madmen driving their country to ruin.
 It's very timely."
 Similarly, Tony Gilroy has repeatedly cited the Revolutions podcast as an influence on Andor.